Will the True Omni-Channel Please Reveal Itself?

 Let’s take a moment to look at omnichannel banking’s main evolutionary steps.

-The beginning
+The beginning of omnichannel

 The initial advantage of omnichannel was that customers could use whatever channel they preferred to interact with their bank.
 They loved the fact that if they didn’t want to pick up a phone, they could send an email, initiate a chat, or even interact through social media.
 It was an entirely new world.